happyhorseskull/six_bit_mp4/README.md

 #
 ##### what it does:
    Takes a string from the command line and converts it to video and audio.
 The video is a series of varying patterns but the audio tends towards headache inducing frequencies.
-	 There's a 1000Hz low pass filter but if you want high tones that your dog will hate you can comment it out.
+There's a 1000Hz low pass filter in the ffmpeg command to avoid those.
+If you want high tones that your dog will hate then comment it out.

 #
 ##### how: